-UK-based agency Boxer was tasked with reimagining the iconic McDonalds brand for a more a simplified and fresher feeling future.
+UK-based agency Boxer was tasked with reimagining the iconic McDonalds brand for a more simplified and fresher feeling future.
 Chunky type in a vibrant colour palette emblazons the company's unmistakable packaging, alongside the famous golden arches.

-DeviantArt, the world’s largest online social network for art, approached agency Moving Brands to undertake their rebranding, as well as the design of a 'revolutionary' new app.
+DeviantArt, the world’s largest online social network for art, approached agency Moving Brands to undertake their rebranding, as well as the design of a "revolutionary" new app.

 Eircom – Ireland’s largest telecoms business – recently underwent a period of change.
 Engaging Moving Brands as its lead creative partner, the task at hand was to clarify and streamline its business architecture, transform the brand identity, and set the direction for over 100 agencies.
 Read our interview with Creative Director of Moving Brands, Andrew Harvey here.

-In order to celebrate the 25th birthday of legendary London nightclub, Ministry of Sound, design agency Spin was asked to help develop the group's branding.
+In order to celebrate the 25th birthday of the legendary London nightclub, the Ministry of Sound, design agency Spin was asked to help develop the group's branding.
 The overhaul process included stationery and templates, website consultation, art direction, printed matter, motion graphics and signage.

 Posing the question, “What should a world-class creative university look like?”, NB Studio helped raise the profile of Ravensbourne to a global platform – attracting potential students and the attention of the creative industries through eye-catching and fun branding.

-A new logo and innovative imagery by The Partners helped mark a new chapter in the evolution of the Brooklyn Symphony Orchestra (BSO) from a small music society established in Brooklyn Heights in 1973, to a full scale symphony orchestra with a permanent residency at the Brooklyn Museum.
+A new logo and innovative imagery by The Partners helped mark a new chapter in the evolution of the Brooklyn Symphony Orchestra (BSO) from a small music society established in Brooklyn Heights in 1973, to a full-scale symphony orchestra with a permanent residency at the Brooklyn Museum.
 The logo reflects three aspects of the orchestra: its role as the only high-quality classical music experience located in Brooklyn, the beauty and power of the music and the coming together of the community to participate in it.